Asnyder002/RiceGang-Meter/README.md

-# BPSR-PSO-SX (Sola Extended)
+# RiceGang Meter

-> A modified and extended version of BPSR-PSO built for Blue Protocol — the “SX” stands for *Sola Extended*.
+> A modified and extended overlay for Blue Protocol — forked and renamed to RiceGang Meter.

 ## Table of Contents
 - [About](#about)